-We are instructed to conduct an investigation of computer and mobile phones by companies with concerns over employee data theft within a variety of different industries, however, it is most often sales based employees with access to customer account details where this type of breach occurs and normally that is to enable them or their new firm to use that data for future sales and financial gain.
+We are routinely instructed to conduct an investigation of computers and mobile phones by companies with concerns over employee data theft within a variety of different industries, however, it is most often sales based employees with access to customer account details where this type of breach occurs and normally that is to enable them or their new firm to use that information for future sales and financial gain.

 How Data Theft Can Occur

-Company data is often stored on different computers and devices that allow easy access to the employees who need to routinely work with it.
-This means that it may be stored to a local workstation, a company server, mobile phone or portable computer or tablet.
+Company data and information is often stored on different computers and devices that allow easy access to the employees who need to routinely work with it.
+This means that it may be stored to a local workstation, a company server, mobile phone, computer or tablet.

 The digital information may also normally remain within the confines of company premises or may be accessible to an employee from other locations, such as for home working or during work related travel.

-Storing or accessing data remotely can also mean that an employee may store data to personal devices for their own ease of access even if that breached company computer policy.
+Storing or accessing files remotely can also mean that an employee may store data to personal devices for their own ease of access even if that breached company policy.

 Such activity can also make the prevention and identification of data theft difficult, however, the use of computer and mobile phone forensic techniques can allow for the examination and investigation of a device to determine whether evidence exists to support or form the basis of disciplinary proceedings or an employment tribunal.